Home » Career Guidance » A Guide to Pursuing a B.Sc. Biotechnology Degree

 The roles and responsibilities of a Microbiologist are as follows:

 Biostatisticians collect and analyze data for public health purposes using statistics and math.
 They determine the factors influencing the health and overall well-being of animals, humans, and ecology.
-Using this knowledge, they deliver studies, predictions, and statistics on diseases and other health risks.
+Using this knowledge, they publish studies, predictions, and statistics on diseases and other health risks.

 The roles and responsibilities of a Biostatistician are as follows: